Stay Standing This Winter!

 The penguin waddle helps you keep a centre of gravity over the front leg as you step, instead of split between the legs.
 Short strides also help keep your centre of gravity, which helps avoid falls.
 When walking, extend your arms out from your sides to increase your centre of gravity.
 Don’t keep your hands in your pockets!
 Walk slowly, with short strides and try to land your steps with a flat foot.

 Shovel snow and scrape ice as soon as possible.
 Liberally sprinkle ice melt product or sand onto walkways to provide foot traction and to make sure surfaces don’t turn to ice.
 This not only protects you and your family, but also postal carriers and others when they’re walking around your property.
 Where possible install or use handrails for extra support.

 Take all precautions

 Be extra cautious walking after a storm.
 Tap your foot on potentially icy areas to see if it is slippery.
 Hold a railing while walking on icy steps.
 Stay steady by wearing proper winter footwear.
 Lightweight boots with a thick, non-slip tread sole will provide good traction on ice.
 If a sidewalk is icy down the middle, walk on the snow beside it to avoid slips.

 Lighten your load

-- Carry fewer bags on snow days, since excess baggage can throw off your balance and make it tougher to regain your balance once you lose it.
+Carry fewer bags on snowy days, since excess baggage can throw off your balance and make it tougher to regain your balance once you lose it.
 Keep your hands free by putting away your phone while walking – you may need to catch yourself!

 Boost balance with exercise